-Grandparents Spoiling The Children?
+Grandparents Spoiling The Kids?
 Here’s How To Deal With It

 Over-indulgent grandparents are always tricky to handle.
 Because most grandparents aren’t usually around to see the problems their behaviour creates, they don’t often see the issue in spoiling their grandkids.
 And while you don’t want to sound rude or ungrateful for everything that they do, you also don’t want your children being spoiled rotten either.

 Fret no more!
 Follow these tips to tactfully nip this problem in the bud politely, but effectively:

 We all want the best for the kids, so help your parents or in-laws better understand the problems that they may be unknowingly creating.
 For instance, help them understand that not too much sugar or exposure to electronic devices by a certain time can result in the child having difficulty falling asleep or having a meltdown before bedtime.

 It is unlikely that you can ever stop adoring grandparents from spoiling their grandchildren entirely, so simply asking them to stop isn’t likely to get you far.
 Communicating with your parents or in-laws is a constant, ongoing process, rather than a one-off conversation, as you gently coax them into bringing up your kids in the way you want.
 Involve them in solutions so that they don’t mitigate your authority as parents in front of your child, but still have enough freedom to indulge their grandkids within the established boundaries.

 When you say "NO" to your children, they’re obviously going to try their luck with grandparents to get their way.
 This is known as triangulation, when grandparents are roped in by the kids to agree to whatever they want that their parents are refusing.
 Gently persuade the grandparents to see your side of the story and for them to keep your authority intact.
 Even better, let grandparents take the message back to kids that if the parents have said ‘no’ to something, then they can’t say ‘yes’.